gujord/OpenAPI-MCP/README.md

 - **OAuth Errors:** Double-check that all necessary OAuth environment variables are set.
 - **Parameter Issues:** Use the `--dry-run` flag to validate parameters and check for missing or incorrectly formatted values.
 - **Tool Naming:** Tool names must only contain alphanumeric characters, underscores, or hyphens.
 If you encounter errors related to tool names, verify that you are not using invalid characters (e.g., forward slashes).
+- **SSE Mode:** SSE support is experimental.
+If tools are not discovered correctly via SSE, try using the standard (stdio) mode or consult the issue tracker.

 ## Contributions